 Anyone who wants to become a pilot in any capacity must start with a student pilot license This is necessary to log solo flight time, which is required to work towards obtaining higher certification.

 A third-class medical certificate must also be obtained by passing a medical exam.

 The next step is to obtain a private pilot license.

-You are required to hold a student pilot license, pass a written knowledge and practical test, and log 35-40 hours of flight time to be issued with a PPL.
+You are required to hold a student pilot license, enroll in an online ground school, and pass a written knowledge and practical test, and log 35-40 hours of flight time to be issued with a PPL.
 The hours differ depending on whether you are enrolled in a Part 61 or Part 141 school.

 Instrument ratings can also be added to a private pilot license that will lift certain restrictions.